BEZBIM/Java-2-Labs/Mod 01 - I-O/Lab 1-2 Byte Array IO.md

 ## Lab Overview

-In this lab you will be copying a file via using FileInputStream and FileOutputStream that read and write from a 128 byte buffer by modifying the code from the last lab
+In this lab you will be copying a file via using FileInputStream and FileOutputStream that read and write from a 128 byte buffer by modifying the code from the last lab.

 ## Part One: Setup